 Signal Words: English Simple Future Tense

-Certain expression can help us to recognise the tense being used in a sentence.
-Below is a list of expressions for the future with going to:
+Certain expressions can help us to recognise the tense being used in a sentence.
+The following words indicate the use of a future tense:

 - in one year, next week, tomorrow